nf-core/riboseq/docs/usage.md

 - Gene annotations in iGenomes are extremely out of date.
 This can be particularly problematic for RNA-seq analysis, which relies on accurate gene annotation.
 - Some iGenomes references (e.g., GRCh38) point to annotation files that use gene symbols as the primary identifier.
 This can cause issues for downstream analysis, such as the nf-core [differential abundance](https://nf-co.re/differentialabundance) workflow where a conventional gene identifier distinct from symbol is expected.

-Notes:

-- As of v3.7 of the pipeline, if you are using a genome downloaded from AWS iGenomes and using `--aligner star_salmon` (default) the version of STAR to use for the alignment will be auto-detected (see [#808](https://github.com/nf-core/rnaseq/issues/808)).

 ### GTF filtering